Ventura Brain Injury Lawyer

 While receiving treatment, you’ll notice that most doctors freely interchange the terms “brain injuries,” “head injuries,” and “traumatic brain injuries.”
-Each term simply means that your head and brain have sustained some type of serious jolt or major force trauma.
+Each term means that your head and brain have sustained some severe jolt or major force trauma.

 Auto accidents cause many people to suffer this type of serious harm.
 Yet others may also be critically harmed if they’ve just been shaken violently.
 Traumatic brain injuries (TBIs) also happen when the following events occur.

 - After bad falls at home, on the job, or while handling other general life tasks

 - When someone is physically assaulted

 - While an adult or child is playing some type of contact sport